A Microlocal Approach to Renormalization in Stochastic PDEs: Application to the Model

 To give an answer to this issue, it is of paramount relevance observing that we do not need to consider the construction of the map $\Gamma_{\cdot_Q}$, {\it cf.} Theorem \ref{Thm: Gamma cdotQ existence}, on the whole pointwise algebra $\mathcal{A}$.
 On the contrary Equation \eqref{Eq: algebraic SPDE} and its perturbative expansion involve only a suitable limited number of elements of $\mathcal{A}_{\cdot_Q}$.

 \begin{remark} To convince the reader of the last assertion observe that at order $\lambda^2$, the perturbative expansion of Equation \eqref{Eq: algebraic SPDE} leads to

-This formula shows manifestly that, increasing the order in $\lambda$ the number of fields $\Phi$ involved increases always.
+This formula shows manifestly that, increasing the order in $\lambda$ always leads to an increase of the number of fields $\Phi$ involved.
 For example, using the notation of Remark \ref{Rem: graded algebra}, no elements of $\mathcal{M}_{2k}$ for any $k\in\mathbb{N}$ occurs in the perturbative expansion (see Lemma \ref{Lem: expectation value of solution}). \end{remark}